UFC Fight Night: Dillashaw vs Cruz: Predictions & Analysis

 A few statistical edges stand out.
 Cote throws significantly more leather — a 0.2 sig. strike per minute gap.
 Cote is far more active with takedowns, averaging 1.3 more per 15 minutes.
 Cote has tighter striking defense, making opponents miss more often.

 The Pick: Ben Saunders over Patrick Cote.
-The model gives Saunders a slight nod at 56% — this could easily go either way.
+This is essentially a pick'em.
+The model nudges toward Saunders at 50%, but there's almost nothing separating these two.
 The market and our model are aligned — the line looks fair.

 Ed Herman vs Tim Boetsch